kleinfreund/hyperlink.cool/README.md

-# vlau.me
+# hyperlink.cool

-[vlau.me](http://vlau.me/) is a searchable link collection for my fellow Computer Science and Media students at Bauhaus-Univerität Weimar.
+[hyperlink.cool](https://hyperlink.cool) is a searchable link collection for my fellow Computer Science and Media students at Bauhaus-Univerität Weimar.

 ## Contributing

-If you want to add your own course, please go ahead and edit the [records.json](https://github.com/kleinfreund/vlau.me/blob/gh-pages/_data/records.json) file and file a pull request.
+If you want to add your own course, please go ahead and edit the [records.json](https://github.com/kleinfreund/hyperlink.cool/blob/gh-pages/_data/records.json) file and file a pull request.

 An example record looks something like this: